zhuxy-USTC/zhuxy-USTC.github.io/_talks/Identification and Detection of Apple Leaf Diseases Based on Cloud Collaboration and Convolutional Neural Network.md

 # location: "London, UK"
 ---

-This is a description of the project as below:
 * Build MEAN-SSD to detect the apple leaf diseases and pests
 * Detection the diseases on mobile device based on cloud collaboration